Khimarra/plant-sim/README.md

 ## Future Changes

+- BUG-FIX: Water over 100% or under 0% should kill the plant.
+Currently not working.
 - Refactor to allow for different plant types
   - Some plants will be easier to grow than others
   - Math on plantStats to find percentages instead of values, starting values will be different for each plant.